This document describes the technical steps to create a new release of VOLTHA.

 2.3.0 on that branch.

-These two repos are the only ones that receive a
+These two repos are the only ones receiving a

 2.3.0 tag.
 Other repos that

 contain individual components have their own versioning/release cadence, driven

 For all other repos that create components that go into the release, tags will

 be created and branch

 voltha-2.3 branches are created starting from the tag.